-The U.S. postal savings system had a later start than most, as well as an earlier end.
-Advocates, from the 1870s on, had cited the success of postal banks in most of the leading countries of the world in arguing for such a system to encourage household saving in the United States.5 But commercial bankers successfully opposed this as an unnecessary incursion into the province of private business, until the banking panic of 1907-1908 brought the issue of safe banking facilities for ordinary people to national prominence.
-It became an issue that was debated throughout the 1908 Presidential election campaign, in which Republican William Howard Taft defeated Democrat William Jennings Bryan.
-The incumbent Republican President, Theodore Roosevelt, endorsed the idea in 1907 and the Republican Party included the proposal in its platform for the 1908 election despite the continued opposition of the American Banking Association.
-The Democratic Party platform called for a national guarantee of personal deposits, following what several States had already done starting in 1907, and endorsed postal savings only as a second-best alternative.
-The Republicans continued to oppose national insurance as too radical, stressing the moral hazards of such a guarantee as well
+saving in the United States.6 But commercial bankers successfully opposed this as an unnecessary incursion into the province of private business, until the banking panic of 1907-08 brought the issue of safe banking facilities for ordinary people to national prominence.
+The issue was debated throughout the 1908 presidential election campaign, in which Republican William Howard Taft defeated Democrat William Jennings Bryan.
+The incumbent Republican President, Theodore Roosevelt, endorsed the idea in 1907 and the Republican Party included the proposal in its platform for the 1908 election despite the continued opposition of the American Bankers Association (ABA).
+The Democratic Party platform called for a national guarantee of personal deposits, following what several states had already done starting in 1907, and endorsed postal savings only as a second-best alternative.
+The Republicans continued to oppose national insurance as too radical, stressing the moral hazards of such a guarantee as well as the undesirably close national government supervision that it would entail.7 But they were conscious of the need to head off growing support for deposit guarantees, as one Western state after another joined the march toward mandated insurance schemes.
+The Republicans' solid majority in the 1909 Congress, combined with the new president's high-profile support, thus ensured passage of the Postal Savings Bill of 1910.
+Among the large industrial countries, only Germany-which during the 19th century had developed an extensive system of municipal savings banks serving a similar purpose-waited longer to establish postal savings.